 The machine’s casing is largely plastic, and many of the components are also plastic.
 However, in my opinion, Terra Kaffe created a very aesthetically pleasing machine, and the plastics do not look and feel cheap like other machines on the market.
 No, the TK-01 is not fully metal, but I wish certain aspects of the machine felt sturdier; however, I put it through rigorous testing, and it has proven to work like a champ.

 If one is looking for a reasonably priced, super-automatic bean-to-cup machine, then the Terra Kaffe TK-01 may be for them.
-Connect with one of the amazing Curated Coffee & Espresso Experts and check out the Terra Kaffe TK-01 today.
+Connect with me or one of my fellow Coffee & Espresso Experts here on Curated and check out the Terra Kaffe TK-01 today.
 With a 30-day and 150-shot trial period, one can’t go wrong, and they will save a lot of time and money in the long run.
 Here’s to the TK-01 for the win!
 Cheers!